Child Soldiering & Children in Armed Conflict

 Restoring hope and empowering survivors through comprehensive rehabilitation programs, equipping local leaders and counselors to provide quality care programs, and providing a sponsorship program for children orphaned and abandoned by war.

-Amplifying the voices of war-affected children.
+Amplifying the voices of rescued child soldiers and children orphaned by war.
 We are committed to raising awareness of war-affected children, child soldiering, and those oppressed in Africa by sharing their drawings, letters, and stories with national and international government representatives.

 Raising awareness of the wars in the Democratic Republic of Congo and Uganda — wars that have oppressed millions.
-By introducing new audiences to the effects of these conflicts, we inspire action and promote involvement that will restore and empower war-affected children.
+By introducing new audiences to the effects of these conflicts, we inspire action and promote involvement that will restore and empower rescued child soldiers and children orphaned by war.